libp2p/observer-toolkit/packages/data/README.md

 #### getStateTimes( State )

 Returns an object with the `start` and `end` timestamps of the State message, and a `duration` value for the number of miliseconds spanned by the State message.

-<a id="gettimeindex-array-number-"></a>
-#### getTimeIndex( Array, number )

-For an array of states and numeric timestamp, returns the index number of the state that has the given timestamp as its "end" time.